ginstrom/paladin-novel/manuscript/chapter-01.md

 Iron clinked against his wrist as he tried to sit up.
 Manacles.
 Of course.
 His second attempt to rise succeeded.
 He had to lean heavily against splintered timber that felt damp under his palm.

+An itch flared across his forehead.
+His fingers rose instinctively.
+They found raised, tender flesh—still raw, still seeping.
+Heat radiated from the wound.
+The skin felt thick and ridged under his touch.
+Two intertwined manacles, each no larger than a copper coin, burned into his flesh with deliberate precision.

+His breath caught.
+His hand trembled against the brand for a heartbeat before jerking away as if the flesh had turned to flame.
+The fingers that had traced the marks curled slowly into a fist, knuckles white in the dim light.

+A muscle jumped in his jaw.
+His chest rose and fell—too shallow, too measured, nostrils flaring with each careful intake.

+A bucket of murky water sat within reach, its surface barely catching the moonlight.
+Gond stared at it for a long moment, his throat working silently.
+When he finally leaned forward, his movements were deliberate, almost mechanical.
+The reflection that stared back showed a ghost-pale face, hollow-eyed and marked forever by the crude iron circles that branded him property.

 The hold stretched before him in the dim light.
 A collection of hunched shapes chained in pairs.
 The air hung thick with the smell of unwashed bodies, fear-sweat, and something else.
 Something that made him breathe through his mouth.

 The man beside him had shoulders like a dock worker and fists to match.
 Purple bruises mottled his face.
 His thick wrists were chaged where he'd fought his bonds.
 Air wheezed through his throat, each intake scraping like sandpaper.
 When his eyes flicked open, pupils sharp as broken glass, muscles coiled beneath bruised skin.
 The muscles in his jaw kept working, like he was chewing on words too dangerous to speak.